Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Discussion

-Other factors might have played a smaller role, such as the limited baseline measurements of KELT-9, or the lower resolution of FOCES.
+An alternative factor that may have played a smaller role is the limited baseline measurements of the host star.
 The single night of HARPS-N has baseline observations that almost match the total baseline duration of all three FOCES observations.
 Despite the absence of additional planetary flux, this increase in the measurement of the stellar flux could permit a more precise constraint on the stellar component subtracted during the cross-correlation process.
-The lower resolution operation of FOCES may result in increased line blending in the resultant transmission spectrum, thereby reducing the efficiency of the cross-correlation method \citep{Borsato_2023}.
-To draw more definitive conclusions, additional controls are necessary, including consistent baseline timings, similar observing windows, and comparable weather conditions.
+To draw more definitive conclusions, additional controls are necessary, including consistent baseline timings, similar observing windows, and most importantly comparable weather conditions.

-Despite these issues, our findings attest that FOCES at Wendelstein Observatory can proficiently detect signals from a multitude of chemical species present in KELT-9\,b's atmosphere.
-As evidenced in Table \ref{Detections_Table} and Fig. \ref{fig:all_detections}, we successfully retrieved spectral signals of seven atomic and ionised species, each with a detection significance exceeding 3$\sigma$.
-Moreover, the enhancements in detection significance, indicated in Table \ref{ComparisonTable} and Fig. \ref{fig:oned_modelcomparison}, suggest that multiple transit observations could produce results commensurate with those from HARPS-N. These results insinuate that smaller telescopes could play a pivotal role in broadening the scientific scope of exoplanet atmospheric studies.
+Despite these issues, our findings show that FOCES at the Wendelstein Observatory is capable of detecting signals from a multitude of chemical species present in the atmosphere of KELT-9\,b.
+As detailed in Table~\ref{Detections_Table} and Fig. \ref{fig:all_detections}, we successfully retrieved spectral signals of seven atomic and ionised species, each with a detection significance exceeding 3$\sigma$.
+Moreover, the enhancements in detection significance, indicated in Table~\ref{ComparisonTable} and Fig. \ref{fig:oned_modelcomparison}, suggest that multiple transit observations can lead to results that are of comparable quality to those from HARPS-N. We note that HARPS-N has successfully conducted day-side observations of KELT-9\,b~\citep{Pino_2020}.
+Based on our findings, we believe that it is reasonable to hypothesise that analogous observations could be carried out using FOCES.
+These results suggest that smaller telescopes could play a pivotal role in broadening the scientific scope of exoplanet atmospheric studies.